nileshredz/Matrix-Calculator/README.md

 This is Matrix Calculator which will can perform Arithmatic Operations up till 100 Rows and 100 Column.

-##It can performs following operations:
+## It can performs following operations:
 * Addition.
 * Substraction.
 * Multiplication.
 * Division.

+Output.txt has the Output.

 Happy Coding :computer: